drupal-ukraine/drupal8docker/README.md

   **For non Mac users (lucky users):**
   `$ docker-compose up -d`;
   **For Mac users:**
-   Since there are know performance issue with docker shared file system  on mac, we suld do some workaround:
+   Since there are know performance issue with docker shared file system  on mac, we should do some workaround:
    1. Install the tool
    `$ gem install docker-sync`